-Chair of Board Risk Committee, member of Board Audit Committee and Nominations & Governance Committee.
+Chair of the Board Risk Committee.
+Member of the Board Audit Committee, Nominations & Governance Committee and Board Technology Oversight Committee.

 Wide-ranging experience within the financial services sector.
 Director of Banks, Building Societies and Credit Unions at the Bank of England and Head of UK Banks and Mutuals at the Financial Services Authority (now Financial Conduct Authority).
 10 years in various senior roles at Yorkshire Building Society.